Medium/pipette/README.md

 (that is, that they are still capable of emitting events).
 If a stream source argument fails this check, then the constructor call will throw an exception indicating that fact.
-The check is somewhat conservative (on the side of accepting) and meant to accept of stream-like event emitters in addition to checking bona fide `Stream` instances.
+The check is somewhat conservative (on the side of accepting) and meant to accept stream-like event emitters in addition to checking bona fide `Stream` instances.
 Details: If a given source is a `Stream` per se, then the value of `source.readable` is taken at face value.
 Otherwise, a source is